Xetibo/ReSet-Doc/sections/appendix/retrospective.typ

 of testing for a great result.

-In the end, I am satisfied with the result of this project, and I am looking forward to maintaining the project after the thesis.
+In the end, I am satisfied with the result of this project, and I am looking forward to maintaining the project after this thesis.
 It will be the ultimate test for the viability of both the plugin system and the original ReSet application.